Ship: 21st century

-In 2019, the world's fleet included 51,684 commercial vessels with gross tonnage of more than 1,000 tons, totaling 1.96 billion tons.
+In 2016, there were more than 49,000 merchant ships, totaling almost 1.8 billion deadweight tons.
+Of these 28% were oil tankers, 43% were bulk carriers, and 13% were container ships.
+By 2019, the world's fleet included 51,684 commercial vessels with gross tonnage of more than 1,000 tons, totaling 1.96 billion tons.
 Such ships carried 11 billion tons of cargo in 2018, a sum that grew by 2.7% over the previous year.
 In terms of tonnage, 29% of ships were tankers, 43% are bulk carriers, 13% container ships and 15% were other types.

 In 2008, there were 1,240 warships operating in the world, not counting small vessels such as patrol boats.
 The United States accounted for 3 million tons worth of these vessels, Russia 1.35 million tons, the United Kingdom 504,660 tons and China 402,830 tons.
 The 20th century saw many naval engagements during the two world wars, the Cold War, and the rise to power of naval forces of the two blocs.
 The world's major powers have recently used their naval power in cases such as the United Kingdom in the Falkland Islands and the United States in Iraq.

 The size of the world's fishing fleet is more difficult to estimate.
 The largest of these are counted as commercial vessels, but the smallest are legion.
 Fishing vessels can be found in most seaside villages in the world.
 As of 2004, the United Nations Food and Agriculture Organization estimated 4 million fishing vessels were operating worldwide.
 The same study estimated that the world's 29 million fishermen caught 85800000 t of fish and shellfish that year.

+In 2023, the number of ships globally grew by 3.4%.
+In 2024, new ships are increasingly being built with alternative fuel capability to increase sustainability and reduce carbon emissions.
+Alternative ship fuels include LNG, LPG, methanol, biofuel, ammonia and hydrogen among others.

+As of 2024, wind power for ships had received renewed interest for its potential to mitigate greenhouse gas emissions.